Jervis Bay Territory Governance and Administration

 The Governor-General has the power to make ordinances for the peace, order and good government of the Territory.
 Ordinances made under this power include the Administration Ordinance 1990 and the Leases Ordinance 1992.

-The Department of Regional Australia, Local Government, Arts and Sport has overall responsibility for the provision of a full range of local and State government-type services.
-Some of these services are provided directly by the Jervis Bay Territory Administration office, located in Jervis Bay Village, but others are carried out under contract by ACT government agencies, NSW government agencies and private contractors.
+The Department of Infrastructure and Regional Development has overall responsibility for the provision of a range of local and state government-type services.
+Some of these services are provided directly by the Jervis Bay Territory Administration office, located in Jervis Bay Village, but others are carried out under arrangements with ACT government agencies, NSW government agencies, Shoalhaven City Council and commercial contractors.